ceeazer1/calc/README.md

 A modern, interactive website showcasing the revolutionary CalcAI product - a TI-84 Plus calculator with discrete ChatGPT integration.

-**Now with HoodPay checkout integration and streamlined direct checkout flow!**
+**Now with Poof checkout integration and streamlined direct checkout flow!**

 ## 🚀 Features